A Real Time Processing System for Big Data in Astronomy: Applications to HERA: Long Term Storage and Data Transfer: The Librarian

 Each Librarian server supports client access through a command-line tool, a Python library, and an HTML web interface.
 Most client access is ultimately provided through the \texttt{hera\_librarian} Python package, which has few dependencies and so can be easily installed by the end user.
 The user configures the client with knowledge of one or more Librarian servers through a small configuration file.
 The \texttt{hera\_librarian} module then provides fairly direct access to the JSON APIs provided by the remote servers.
-An example script might implement a slightly more sophisticated version of the ``standing order'' system, querying a local Librarian server for a set files, applying a filter that is too complex to implement server-side, querying a remote Librarian to check which of the remaining files it holds, and then initiating a transfer from the local Librarian server to the remote one.
+For example, a script might implement a slightly more sophisticated version of the ``standing order'' system, query a local Librarian server for a particular series files, or apply a filter that is too complex to implement server-side.
+More concretely, the HERA operations team has used the Python API to query a remote Librarian to check which of the remaining files it holds, and then initiating a transfer from the local Librarian server to the remote one.
+The Python API provides the most powerful and flexible way of interacting with a Librarian server, which makes it a valuable tool when using the Librarian in practice.

 The \texttt{hera\_librarian} Python package provides a command-line tool, \texttt{librarian}, that provides a more convenient interface to the most common Librarian access tasks, such as uploading new files to the librarian and searching for existing files.
-For this latter task of searching for files, only basic information is provided.
+For this latter task of searching for files, only a few key bits of information are provided, such as the file name and size on disk.
 For more detailed information, the user must use the Python API or the web-based interface.
+Users can install the \texttt{hera\_librarian} package in a local Python environment, and connect to either local or remote Librarian servers.
+The information details of accessing servers is handled via a per-user configuration file, which may require port forwarding via an SSH connection to access servers behind a remote firewall.

 Finally, each Librarian server provides an HTML user interface along with its JSON API.
 While a rudimentary authentication scheme is implemented, the primary means of access control is SSH authentication.
-Librarian HTTP interfaces are not exposed on the open Internet: at the HERA sites, one must acquire SSH access and then set up a port forward to connect to the Librarian server.
+HTTP interfaces to the Librarian are not exposed on the open Internet: as with using the Python API, SSH port-forwarding may be required to access the web server.